MostafaTabiefar/Report-Server-Monitoring/How To Use Dashboard.md

 - **Connection Issues**:
   - Double-check that the **server** and **database names** you entered are correct.
   - Ensure you have the necessary permissions to access the database.
-  - If your server is cloud-based, make sure your internet connection is stable.

-- **Need Help?**:
-  Contact [Insert Support Contact Info] for assistance.

----

-🎉 **That’s it!** You’re ready to analyze your data and gain insights with your dashboard.
-Enjoy the ease of exploring your data!